ANALYSIS-Indian airlines risk consolidation, plane repossessions amid COVID-19 surge

 While IndiGo, which took delivery of 44 new planes from Airbus AIR.PA last year, has not delayed lease payments, SpiceJet had missed payments even before COVID-19 hit, according to leasing industry sources, and its financial accounts state it has delayed payments during the crisis.

-GoAir and SpiceJet did not immediately respond to a request for comment.
+Payments to lessors have always been made on agreed terms before COVID and at present, the SpiceJet spokesman said, adding that any aircraft being returned is either planned or mutually agreed upon based on the market outlook.

-Any carriers that have planes repossessed will struggle once the market picks up.
-While CAPA says consolidation is inevitable, potentially leading to a 2-3 airline system, other analysts say it is still too early to predict an outcome.
+Any carriers that have planes repossessed could struggle once the market picks up.
+While CAPA says consolidation is inevitable, potentially leading to a two-to-three airline system, other analysts say it is still too early to predict an outcome.

 "This hopefully will be a temporary setback for all airlines.
 We will have to see if all the players will be able to weather the storm," said Sobie.